SysKitTeam/docs-spdockit/explore-reports-and-create-documentation/analytics-and-usage-reports/sharepoint-analytics-report.md

 Report data comes from [SPDocKit database](#internal/configuration/configure-spdockit-database) and in order to start collecting the data you need to enable the SharePoint Analytics Collection.
 To do so, go to __Options > Service Settings__ and enable the checkbox "enable collection of site analytics from SharePoint's Usage and Health Data Collection service".

 In the field below, you can find a list of service accounts to ignore when collecting analytics.
 This can be useful if you do not want report to be cluttered with "less relevant" system user/s.
 Also, the form is essentially a people picker and you can add any user you want here.
+So, the user you enter here __will not__ be visible on the report.

 To view the report go to __Analytics % Usage Reports > Analytics > SharePoint Analytics__.